 - Morality Pet: Her alternate outfits and the new voice lines she gets therein suggest she's this to a number of the Ironblood shipgirls who serve your Azur Lane; Deutsch is outright made a less frightening person by her presence and loves her dearly, Eugen is the one who taught her to use makeup, and she evidently knows how to get Hipper to loosen up and can cut right through her Tsundere streak.

 - Protectorate: Spee to Deutschland as mentioned in Deutschland's tab, the Ironblood faction to Spee.
-After spee warmed to life in the base, those she wanted to protect extends to you, your base and all your other ship girls regardless of faction.
+After Spee warmed to life in the base, those she wanted to protect extends to you, your base and all your other ship girls regardless of faction.

 "For the honor and interests of Ironblood.
 Glory to Ironblood!"
 (Default Outfit)"You mustn't hurt those in the campus."
-(Her Maiden's Sunday School Uniform)"For everyone who have been so kind to me......you shall not take another step forward!"
+(Her Maiden's Sunday School Uniform)"For everyone who has been so kind to me......you shall not take another step forward!"
 (Her Peaceful Everyday outfit)"You shall not disturb those in this banquet!"
 (Her Banquet of Unknown Evening Dress)

-- Her entire personal story revolves around Spee trying to learn what she wanted for herself, and eventually realised that she is content and happy just living a peaceful daily life and helping others she encountered in this peaceful place.
+- Her entire personal story revolves around Spee trying to learn what she wanted for herself, and eventually realized that she is content and happy just living a peaceful daily life and helping others she encountered in this peaceful place.
 When she mistakenly thought that sirens were about to storm the base, her blood boiled and she swore she will protect this place with her life.

 - Just take a listen to her "Enter Battle" lines in her various outfits.

 - Reluctant Warrior: Somewhat.
-Unlike her sister, Spee's lines made it clear she does not enjoy combat for the sake of it, but considers herself to be weapon made for war, and therefore to fight is her singular duty.
+Unlike her sister, Spee's lines made it clear she does not enjoy combat for the sake of it but considers herself to be a weapon made for war, and therefore to fight is her singular duty.
 Even after opening up, she'd still do so to protect all she holds dear.